M1ha-Shvn/django-pg-bulk-update/README.md

     - 'gte', '>='
     - 'between'
       Searches for records, which have field between a and b.
 Value should be iterable with 2 items.
+    - 'is_null', 'isnull'
+      Checks field value for been NULL.
+Value should be boolean (true for IS NULL, false for IS NOT NULL)
-    - You can define your own clause operation.
+    - You can define your own clause operator.
 See section below.

 * `returning: Optional[Union[str, Iterable[str]]]`
     If this parameter is set, it can be: